metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_restore_v2_manifest.md

 Optional:

-- `endpoint` (Attributes) Endpoint contains the configuration for connecting to a custom Azure/S3/GCP compliant object store.
-If set will override 'CouchbaseCluster.spec.backup.objectEndpoint' See https://docs.couchbase.com/server/current/backup-restore/cbbackupmgr-cloud.html#compatible-object-stores (see [below for nested schema](#nestedatt--spec--object_store--endpoint))
+- `endpoint` (Attributes) Endpoint contains the configuration for connecting to a custom Azure/S3/GCP compliant object store.If set will override 'CouchbaseCluster.spec.backup.objectEndpoint'See https://docs.couchbase.com/server/current/backup-restore/cbbackupmgr-cloud.html#compatible-object-stores (see [below for nested schema](#nestedatt--spec--object_store--endpoint))
-- `secret` (String) ObjStoreSecret must contain two fields, access-key-id, secret-access-key and optionally either region or refresh-token.
-These correspond to the fields used by cbbackupmgr https://docs.couchbase.com/server/current/backup-restore/cbbackupmgr-backup.html#optional-2
+- `secret` (String) ObjStoreSecret must contain two fields, access-key-id, secret-access-key and optionally either region or refresh-token.These correspond to the fields used by cbbackupmgrhttps://docs.couchbase.com/server/current/backup-restore/cbbackupmgr-backup.html#optional-2
-- `uri` (String) URI is a reference to a remote object store.
-This is the prefix of the object store and the bucket name. i.e s3://bucket, az://bucket or gs://bucket.
+- `uri` (String) URI is a reference to a remote object store.This is the prefix of the object store and the bucket name.i.e s3://bucket, az://bucket or gs://bucket.
-- `use_iam` (Boolean) Whether to allow the backup SDK to attempt to authenticate using the instance metadata api.
-If set, will override 'CouchbaseCluster.spec.backup.useIAM'.
+- `use_iam` (Boolean) Whether to allow the backup SDK to attempt to authenticateusing the instance metadata api.If set, will override 'CouchbaseCluster.spec.backup.useIAM'.

 <a id="nestedatt--spec--object_store--endpoint"></a>
 ### Nested Schema for `spec.object_store.endpoint`

 Optional:

-- `secret` (String) The name of the secret, in this namespace, that contains the CA certificate for verification of a TLS endpoint The secret must have the key with the name 'tls.crt'
+- `secret` (String) The name of the secret, in this namespace, that contains the CA certificate for verification of a TLS endpointThe secret must have the key with the name 'tls.crt'
 - `url` (String) The host/address of the custom object endpoint.
-- `use_virtual_path` (Boolean) UseVirtualPath will force the AWS SDK to use the new virtual style paths which are often required by S3 compatible object stores.
+- `use_virtual_path` (Boolean) UseVirtualPath will force the AWS SDK to use the new virtual style pathswhich are often required by S3 compatible object stores.